15 High-Paying Trade Jobs That Don’t Require a Degree

 It’s a critical job, and they're often very much in demand, so they may work weekends and evening hours.

-The BLS shares that there’s an estimated 2% expected wage growth in the next 10 years in this field.
+The BLS estimates that wage growth in this field is 2% in the next 10 years.

 To be a plumber, you’ll need to work through an apprenticeship, though many attend vocational-based programs during their last years in high school or just after.
-Many get on-the-job training, too.
+Many also get on-the-job training.

 Computer support specialist